Justin Jones (American football)

-Justin Maurice Jones (born August 28, 1996) is an American professional football nose tackle for the Arizona Cardinals of the National Football League (NFL).
+Justin Maurice Jones (born August 28, 1996) is an American professional football nose tackle.
+Jones last played for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the NC State Wolfpack.
 He was selected by the Los Angeles Chargers in the third round of the 2018 NFL draft.

 College career

 Following his senior season, Jones was selected to play in the 2018 Senior Bowl.